Lydia02/UniqueInt/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

-### Example Terminal Output for the `diff` Command

-If you use the `diff` command as described in the README to compare the results, here's what you might see in the terminal:

-1. **No Differences Found:**
-   - Terminal Output: _<no output>_
-   - This means the files are identical.

-2. **Differences Found:**
-   - Terminal Output:
-     ```
-     3c3
-     < 12345
-     ---
-     > 12346
-     ```
-   - This output shows that on line 3, the expected file has "12345" while the generated file has "12346".

 ## Contributor

 - **Lydia Ojoawo** - [GitHub Profile](https://github.com/Lydia02)
 ```